TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

 :aspect:`Description`
    Like :ref:`parsefunc-plainTextStdWrap`.
 Difference:

-   :ref:`parsefunc-plainTextStdWrap` works an ALL non-tag pieces in the text.
+   :ref:`parsefunc-plainTextStdWrap` works on ALL non-tag pieces in the text.
    :ref:`parsefunc-nonTypoTagStdWrap` is post processing of all text (including tags) between special TypoTags
    (unless :ts:`breakoutTypoTagContent` is not set for the TypoTag).